di-effe/di-effe.github.io/pages/mydoc/gamebase_setup.md

 folder: mydoc
 ---

+{% include note.html content="The information below are mainly from Deepnight's tutorial [Using GameBase to create an Haxe+Heaps game](https://deepnight.net/tutorial/using-my-gamebase-to-create-a-heaps-game/) because I'm not going to reinvent the wheel :)" %}

 ## Overview

 [gameBase](https://github.com/deepnight/gameBase) offers a minimal set of classes and tools to get started quickly making your own game.
 It’s completely open source and easy to adapt to your needs.